-The Paunch Stevenson Show is the ultimate pop culture podcast and is hosted by Greg and Rob in NJ.
-It’s a talk show, comedy show, news show, review show, interview show, and music show all rolled into one.
-Best of all, it’s free!
+The Paunch Stevenson Show is the ultimate pop culture podcast and is hosted by Greg and Rob- two guys who grew up and still live in northern NJ.
+We cover everything, both old and new.
+Best of all, our show is free!

 2. What do you talk about on the show?